 Child custody process is generally very emotionally driven and can be one of the most stressful aspects of a family law case.
 Although you can regain lost assets, you can never regain time lost with your child.
-This is why it is important to have an experienced Central Valley child custody attorney on your side during a child custody process.
+This is why it is important to have an experienced Stockton child custody attorney on your side during a child custody process.

 Understanding the California Child Custody Law